-- The most live-streamed game in 2022 is “Grand Theft Auto V,” with 534 million hours watched.
+- The most live-streamed video game in 2022 was “Grand Theft Auto V,” with 534 million hours watched.
 (StreamHatchet)

 - 20.6% of people want to see live streamed theater shows delivered, and 42% want more live sports events and music concerts.
 (GlobalWebIndex)

 - People want live stream events to mirror in-person events.
 38% want to see their favorite performers, 36% want high definition video, and 33% don’t want ads.
 (GWI 2020 Live Streaming Trends)

 - Health and fitness verticals saw the most rapid adoption of live videos, with over 1300% increase in minutes live-streamed, between March and August 2020.
 (Uscreen)

 - From 2020 to 2021, there were over 230 million hours watched in the music streaming category on Twitch.
 (StreamHatchet)

 - Over 50% of people will leave a live stream in less than 90 seconds if the quality is low.
 (Tech Radar)